Adhesive Application - panels

 photo source: givui.com

-If there are problems with absorption, bending or peeling (if the adhesive is not well chosen) why choose a wood chipper?
+If absorption, curling or peeling problems occur (if the adhesive is not well chosen) why choose a wood chipper?
 Aren't plastic ones better?

 A wooden shredder is easier to clean and maintain than a plastic one.
 If cleaned properly it can last a lifetime.
-In addition it can be treated with substances (oils) that prevent water from soaking in deeply, and if the surface looks too badly damaged by cuts, a simple sanding brings the wood back to a clean surface.
+In addition, it can be treated with substances (oils) that prevent water from absorbing deep down, and if the surface looks too badly cut, a simple sanding will bring the wood back to the surface clean.

 Wood is a biodegradable material and a renewable source.
-So more arguments in favour of choosing wood.
-In these times when the focus on the environment is, thankfully, increasing, these are arguments not to be ignored.
+So, other arguments in favor of choosing wood.
+In these times of, thankfully, increasing attention to the environment, these are arguments not to be neglected.

 wood chipper